-- Turn your palm so that it is facing backwards.
+- Turn your palm so that it is facing backward.

-- Bend your elbow and start to push backwards against the water with your palm and forearm.
+- Bend your elbow and start to push back against the water with your palm and forearm.

-- Sweep backwards with your arm until your hand arrives at the level of your hips and your arm is straight again.
+- Sweep backward with your arm until your hand arrives at the level of your hips, and your arm is straight again.